bachino90/recipes/README.md

 ```
 We needed to declare a couple of auxiliary methods, one to find a Row from an indexPath and another to get the indexPath of a Row.

-In the project "adjunto" below you can see an example of this implementation.
-The RecipesSectionsViewController looks like this
+In [the example project](https://github.com/bachino90/recipes) you can see an example of this implementation.
+The RecipesSectionsViewController looks like this:
 ```javascript
 class RecipeSectionsViewController: SectionsViewController {